Cookware

 easily adaptable to a wide range of temperatures, takes up little storage space

-that is used for baking molds.
-It is made of a flexible and bendable silicone
+product that is used for baking molds.
+It is made of a flexible and bendable

-bakeware does not absorb the heat like other bakeware but allows the heat to
+silicone bakeware does not absorb the heat like other bakeware but allows the

-transfer evenly to the food.
-The cooking process stops immediately when food is
+heat to transfer evenly to the food.
+The cooking process stops immediately when

-removed from the oven, preventing additional browning of the bottom and edges
+food is removed from the oven, preventing additional browning of the bottom and

-of the food.
-Check the temperature range on the
+edges of the food.
+Check the temperature range on

 be doing.
 Most silicone cookware can go from the freezer to use in the oven up